vladikoff/chromeos-apk/archon.md

 ### Uninstalling ARChon

+- Remove the component and all applications that depend on it from `chrome://extensions` using the "Remove" button.
-- Remove the component from `chrome://extensions`.
-Reinstall an app such as Evernote to get the official runtime on Chrome OS.
+- Chrome OS: Reinstall an app such as Evernote to get the official runtime.

 ### ARChon source